An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments

 \subsection{Radiation damage}

-To test the reliability of our ML-IAP in radiation damage simulations and confirm the accuracy of TDE values, we use quasi-static drag calculations and compare directly to DFT calculations to test the short-range many-body behavior associated with cascade simulations.
+To test the reliability of our ML-IAP in radiation damage simulations and confirm the accuracy of TDE values, we use quasi-static drag calculations and compare directly to DFT {\red and TGAP ML-IAP} calculations to test the short-range many-body behavior associated with cascade simulations.
 Detailed information on the DFT parameters used in these calculations can be found in the Method section.
-As shown in Fig.~\ref{fig:qsd}, C and Si were selected as initial particles and dragged in several representative directions for 2H and 3C SiC.
+As shown in Fig.~\ref{fig:qsd}, C and Si were selected as initial particles and dragged in several representative directions for 2H- and 3C-SiC.
 Figs.~\ref{fig:qsd}a and \ref{fig:qsd}b show the corresponding changes in total energy along these paths.
-In both 2H and 3C, the energy change curves predicted by tabGAP closely match the DFT data, significantly outperforming Tersoff/ZBL.
-In 3C-SiC, when moving atoms along specific directions (\textit{e.g.}, Si along \hkl[-1-1-1], C along \hkl[111]), tabGAP exhibits slightly softer energy response compared to DFT, but the local maxima are still similar.
-These findings suggest that tabGAP can be used for accurate TDE and cascade simulations.
+In 3C, the energy change curves predicted by tabGAP closely match the DFT {\red and TGAP} data, significantly outperforming Tersoff/ZBL.
+In 3C-SiC, when moving atoms along specific directions (\textit{e.g.}, Si along \hkl[-1-1-1], C along \hkl[111]), tabGAP exhibits slightly softer energy response compared to DFT, but the local maxima are still similar. {\red This behavior is explained by an underestimation of the formation energy of the effective unrelaxed Frenkel pair, comprising a vacancy and a tetrahedral interstitial, that emerges as the dragged Si/C atom is displaced.} The overall good accuracy suggest that tabGAP can be used for accurate TDE and cascade simulations.